hashemi-soroush/GoConfMan/README.md

 2. You can do whatever you want in `BindX` methods.
 You can set defaults in the `BindAliases()` methods and vice versa.
 But, for the sake of clarity and separation, don't do that.

+## Migrating to GoConfMan
+GoConfman enables you to gradually migrate from your old configuration manager to GoConfMan.
+You can call `LoadFromX` functions on any struct and it recursively looks for GoConfMan-compatible structs and load them.
+So, you can start small and just migrate one of your configuration structs and yet you can call `LoadFromX` on your top-most config struct and it works.
+For an example, check out the `non_goconfman_config.go` and `load_from_defaults.go` files in the `tests` folder.